pfoo/zabbix-netatmo/README.md

 Should work with python 2.7 or 3.x
 Requires python-requests and python-six

+Note : netatmo_standalone.py is the legacy and deprecated version which wont support items discovery

 Rename config.ini.example as config.ini and edit variables in the [main] section :
 * device_id = Your device id (see below)
 * username = your netatmo login (email address)